 In order for a California court to accept a petition for divorce, there are strict residency requirements that must be met first.
 Before you can file, either you or your spouse must have lived in this state for at least six months and resided in the county where you’re filing for three months.
 If neither of you meet the county guidelines, you have the option to file in the county you previously lived in.
 If you haven’t lived in California for the required length of time, you can wait until you meet the requirements or file for a legal separation and follow up with an amended divorce petition once you’ve reached six months.

-- "Kitchen table" agreement: this is an expression that refers to you and your spouse sitting down and settling on a divorce agreement together.
+- "Kitchen table" agreement: This is an expression that refers to you and your spouse sitting down and settling on a divorce agreement together.
 In a kitchen table agreement, you and your spouse divide property (house, cars, retirement accounts, etc.) and debts.
-Couples with children can also decide among themselves on how to share child custody.
+Couples with children can also decide between themselves on how to share child custody.
 These agreements can also settle child support and spousal support (alimony) arrangements.
-These agreements will still need the help of an experienced San Diego divorce attorney to properly file divorce agreements with the court.
-Your attorney can help you avoid any costly filing mistakes.
+These agreements will still need the help of an experienced divorce attorney in San Diego to properly file with the court.
+Your attorney can help you avoid costly mistakes.

 - Legal separation

 - Division of community property and assets

 Divorce isn't fun or easy.
 You need the experienced legal guidance of a strong divorce attorney in San Diego to get you the divorce agreement you need to move on with your life.
 We've helped many people protect their rights, assets, and future.
 If you have any questions about the California divorce process, contact Huguenor Mattis, A.P.C.
 For a free consultation, call (858) 458-9500.

 - How to Prepare for a Meeting With Your San Diego Divorce Lawyer